Skip to content

 Fellows are also expected to continue practicing clinically (a monthly obligation of four clinical shifts) in the ED at Erlanger Health System.

 The monthly schedule is flexible to meet the individual fellow’s needs.
 After completing all orientation and training, the fellow typically has most monthly meetings on Tuesday mornings, a 12-hour flight shift on Wednesdays, and weekly didactics on Thursday mornings.
-All other days are free for ground response with HCEMS, research/teaching, responding to SWAT or search and rescue calls, or additional ED shifts (with pay) as desired.
+All other days are free for ground response with Hamilton County EMS, research/teaching, responding to SWAT or search and rescue calls, or additional ED shifts (with pay) as desired.
 Weekends are usually free unless working in the ED or on a call-out.

 EMS-Tift